-Photography in the Gallery policy
+Photography in the Gallery Policy

 Geelong Gallery respects artistic and intellectual property rights.
-Many of the works displayed at the Gallery are subject to copyright legislation.
+Many of the works displayed at the Geelong Gallery are subject to copyright legislation.
 The artist/copyright holder retains the right to reproduce a work of art.

-No image, documentation or sound recording displayed at the Gallery or appearing on the Gallery website may be reproduced, communicated or copied without permission, other than for the purposes of research or study.
+No image, documentation or sound recording displayed at the Geelong Gallery or appearing on the Geelong Gallery website may be reproduced, communicated or copied without permission, other than for the purposes of research or study.
 Use of and referral to this material is allowed for the purposes of research or study so long as full and proper attribution is given.
 For Indigenous works, this may include the artist and community.

-Unauthorised commercial publication or reproduction of any part of the Geelong Gallery collection is prohibited.
+Unauthorised commercial publication or reproduction of any part of the Geelong Gallery Collection is prohibited.

-It is your responsibility to obtain permission from the copyright holders or their agent before a reproduction of any work or any other content is made.
-Not adhering to these conditions may constitute an infringement of copyright which may incur penalties including fines.
+It is the visitor’s responsibility to obtain permission from the copyright holders or their agent before a reproduction of any work or any other content is made.
+The Gallery will communicate to visitors that not adhering to these conditions may constitute an infringement of copyright which may incur penalties including fines.

 Reproduction or publication of works